sbouslama/udacity_dataScientist_NANODegree/Recommendation/README.md

 - utils: this folder contains a packaged useful functions
 - Model: this forlder cotains the model implemented
 - Preprocessors: this folder contains all the features preprocessors for both the question and students entities.
-- Recommender: this folder contains the recommendation engine developed for the compagany
+- RecommendationEngine: this folder contains the recommendation engine developed for the compagany